 Olivia paid Neil a visit the day before he was to be released from the hospital.
 He was humble and anxious to make a go of it back in the real world.
 After he heard about the real reason why Dru was in town, he went from "one day at a time" to "I'm going to make sure that I make amends to my daughter as soon as possible."
-She warned him that teenagers are hard on their parents and it could be dangerous to push himself on Lily.
-He was determined and couldn't wait to see her again. . .
+She warned him that teenagers were hard on their parents, and it could be dangerous to push himself on Lily.
+He was determined and couldn't wait to see her again.

-Colleen saw a couple kissing at the coffeehouse and thought back about her kiss with J.T.
-Her friend, Caitlyn, saw her daydreaming and brought her back to earth.
-Colleen shared what had happened with J.T. with her friend, but they both decided that he wasn't really interested in her since she hadn't heard from him since he left for college.
+Colleen saw a couple kissing at the coffeehouse and thought back to her kiss with J.T.
+Her friend, Caitlyn, saw her daydreaming and called her back to earth.
+Colleen shared what had happened with J.T., but they both decided that he wasn't really interested in her, since she hadn't heard from him since he'd left for college.
 Caitlyn left then J.T. arrived with a gift.
-It was a college sweatshirt given as a token of thanks for helping him get an A on the summer reading class.
-She almost acted ungrateful -- only a thank you for my help?
-She changed her tune when he said that he could find someone else who wanted it then went on to say how long it took him to find a color that would look best with her eyes. . . .
+It was a college sweatshirt, given as a token of thanks for helping him get an A on the summer reading class.
+She almost acted ungrateful -- and questioned why it was only a thank you for her help.
+She changed her tune when he said that he could find someone else who wanted it then went on to say how long it had taken him to find a color that would look best with her eyes.

 Diego told Raul about his relationship with Victoria and wouldn't tell any details -- just that he had messed up big time and wasn't going to give up on her.
-Raul wanted him to admit that he was a hypocrite -- giving him the business about Brittany the way he did.
-Diego just admitted that he was in love and set forth from the hospital to find her.
+Raul wanted him to admit that he was a hypocrite -- giving Raul the business about Brittany the way he had.
+Diego just admitted that he was in love and set forth from the hospital to find Victoria.

-Back at the office, Nicholas could not erase the images in his mind of Sharon undressing for Diego, kissing him, his hand on her thigh slipping her underwear off her leg. . .
+Back at the office, Nick could not erase the images in his mind of Sharon undressing for Diego, kissing him, his hand on her thigh, slipping her underwear off her leg.
 He slammed his folder down on the desk and picked up his address book.
 He made a phone call to New York City.
 Grace Turner answered the phone.
-It took a few seconds, then he said, "It's me."
-She asked, "Nick?", with surprise in her voice.
+It took a few seconds then he said, "It's me."
+She asked, "Nick?" with surprise in her voice.
 He nodded on the other end of the line.

 Share this story with friends, family or the world.

 Ashley was distressed to hear about the fire at the pool house, but John told her there was something else on his mind.
 He confided his worries about Colleen and J.T. to her.
-Ashley reminded him that unless there was a problem, it was better if he didn't come down too hard on Colleen or get Traci involved.
+Ashley reminded him that unless there was a problem, it was better if he wasn't too hard on Colleen and didn't get Traci involved.
 John admitted that he had to walk a fine line between watching over Colleen and interfering in her life.
 But he still felt J.T. was not entirely trustworthy.
-Ashley told him that if J.T. was the babe magnet everyone said he was, his college experiences would probably create a natural end to his relationship with Colleen.
+Ashley told him that if J.T. were the babe magnet everyone said he was, his college experiences would probably create a natural end to his relationship with Colleen.

-When Colleen went to see John at the office, he told her that he'd been missing her now that she was back in school.
-He noticed the GCU sweatshirt she was wearing, and remarked that he didn't remember seeing it before.
-When Colleen avoided his eyes by going to get some fruit to eat, John asked her pointblank where she got the sweatshirt.
+When Colleen went to see John at the office, he told her that he'd been missing her since she was back in school.
+He noticed the GCU sweatshirt she was wearing and remarked that he didn't remember seeing it before.
+When Colleen avoided his eyes by going to get some fruit to eat, John asked her point-blank where she'd gotten the sweatshirt.

 The detective then went to see Isabella, who corroborated Diane's story.
-She remembered looking at her watch when she left that night, noticing that it was 10:15.
+She remembered looking at her watch when she'd left that night, noticing that it had been 10:15.
 The detective said the fire had started about 10:25.
 He asked Isabella if she'd seen anyone else, and she said not at the pool house, and she hadn't gone to the main house.
-She then told him that as she was leaving, Phyllis Abbott had pulled up in her car.
+She then told him that as she'd been leaving, Phyllis Abbott had pulled up in her car.

 Share this story with friends, family or the world.